Argentina debt deal set for high creditor support, few holdouts

 The bonds being restructured have CACs that mean the government needs a certain level of support to restructure them.
 The older 2005 indenture bonds require a higher combined 85% of creditor support, with two-thirds on each individual series.

-The anticipated strong support and few likely holdouts would stand in contrast to Argentina’s 2005 debt restructuring which saw creditors holding around a quarter of bonds reject a deal, leading to over a decade of legal battles.
-(Reporting by Adam Jourdan; Editing by Steve Orlofsky)
+The anticipated strong support and few likely holdouts would stand in contrast to Argentina’s 2005 debt restructuring, which saw creditors holding around a quarter of bonds reject a deal, leading to over a decade of legal battles.

+Roberto Geretto, economist at Banco CMF, said that a high participation level was basically assured, and that the only doubt was if all the 2005 bonds would reach the thresholds.

+“In case the CACs cannot be executed on these bonds, there are two options: after a reallocation process some series of bonds may remain as holdouts, or become performing again if the government pays the unpaid interest,” he said.